Skip to main content

 The verification flow works as follows:

-• validate_vk() deserializes the TCB response JSON and verifies the TCB response signature using the provided certificates against the CRL.
+• validate_vk() deserializes the TCB response JSON and verifies its signature using the provided certificates against the CRL.
+Nitro VKs carry no data and cannot be registered: validate_vk() returns InvalidVerificationKey for Vk::Nitro, so Nitro proofs must be submitted without a pre-registered VK.

 • Define the following types:

-pub certificates: Vec<u8>, // PEM-encoded certificate chain for TCB signature verification, max 8192 bytes
+certificates: Vec<u8>, // PEM-encoded certificate chain for TCB signature verification, max 65536 bytes

 }